 Likewise, those who visit will have to wear their masks and take their temperature at the entrance on Rondizzoni street (the other entrances will be kept closed).
 It is essential to maintain a distance of 1.5 meters from other people, and not to enter with food or use the drinkers.

 Once inside, you can only travel 20% of the 80 hectares of this park in Santiago Centro.
 This, is because they will keep various sectors disabled, including exercise areas and children’s games.

 Between 8 AM and 8 PM, you can go for a walk along the beautiful trails of this 170-hectare green lung that is in the foothills of Santiago.
 Of course, all those who go will have to do so with masks (capacity of 2000 people).

-To ensure care, in the reserve they installed sanitizing tunnels, sinks on trails, jogging, trekking and cycling areas.
-In addition, they drew more than 20 circles of five meters in diameter in green areas to protect the physical distance, which has to be two meters apart for trekking, 10 m. for jogging and 20 for bicycles.
+To ensure care, in the reserve they installed sanitizing tunnels, and sinks on trails, jogging, trekking, and cycling areas.
+In addition, they drew more than 20 circles five meters in diameter in green areas to protect the physical distance, which has to be two meters apart for trekking, 10 m. for jogging, and 20 for bicycles.